 - CBD with mg content should be prominent on the front of the labelling

 - Individual servings for CBD Oil: 1 dropper = X mg

 - Use metric measurements as opposed to percentage

 All of Life Spark CBD’s products have been certified by the CTA to accurately represent what the label says.

 Amy continues: “Sadly, another way unethical companies can trick consumers is the ‘mg’ of the CBD refers to hemp oil rather than Actual Active CBD.
 This involves a marked reduction in the potency of the product.

-“To illustrate: A customer recently purchased…20% in a 10ml bottle.
-This, after studying on Google, she calculated to be a concentration of 2,000 mg of CBD.
+“To illustrate: Recently, a customer of a popular high street chain purchased a CBD that she believed to be a concentration of 2,000mg of CBD.
 In reality, it was ‘2,000 mg CBD oil from whole plant extract’, not actual CBD.
 After contacting the company, which had a polished professional website, the actual CBD was a mere 3.6% (360mg), not 20% (2000mg) as advertised.
 In essence: A high price was paid for relatively little CBD.
 But of greater concern was that her health was at stake and she was under dosing based on poor labelling.